Under pressure from Trump, U.S. seeks shorter sentence for his adviser Stone

-Senior department officials - hours after Trump publicly complained that Stone was being treated unfairly - overrode the sentencing recommendation of seven to nine years made on Monday by the federal prosecutors who secured Stone’s November conviction.
-Stone was found guilty on seven counts of lying to Congress, obstruction and witness tampering.
+Senior department officials - hours after Trump complained on Twitter that Stone was being treated unfairly - overrode the sentencing recommendation of seven to nine years made on Monday by the federal prosecutors who secured Stone’s conviction.
+Stone was found guilty in November on seven counts of lying to Congress, obstruction and witness tampering.

 Democrats blasted the department’s shift in the high-profile case involving Stone, whose friendship with Trump dates back decades.
 Stone’s trial arose from former Special Counsel Robert Mueller’s investigation that detailed extensive Russian interference in the 2016 election to benefit Trump’s candidacy.

-Trump criticized the proposed sentence as a “miscarriage of justice” on Twitter early on Tuesday.
-He later told reporters that he did not speak to the Justice Department.
+Trump told reporters he thought the initial recommendation was “ridiculous” but said he did not speak to the Justice Department about it.

-A senior Justice Department official, briefing reporters on condition of anonymity, called the timing of Trump’s tweet an “inconvenient coincidence.”
+The four prosecutors who won Stone’s conviction - Aaron Zelinsky, Adam Jed, Michael Marando and Jonathan Kravis - withdrew from the case.
+Kravis told the court in a filing he was not only leaving the case but quitting his job as a federal prosecutor.

-After the department’s action was disclosed, the four prosecutors who won Stone’s conviction - Aaron Zelinsky, Adam Jed, Michael Marando and Jonathan Kravis - withdrew from the case.
-Kravis told the court in a filing he was not only leaving the case but quitting his post as a federal prosecutor.
+A senior Justice Department official, speaking to reporters on condition of anonymity, called the timing of Trump’s tweet an “inconvenient coincidence.”
+The official said he did not know why the four prosecutors withdrew, but said it appeared to be in protest.
+The official said it was “surprising that that would be the line in the sand.”

 U.S. District Judge Amy Berman Jackson is due to sentence Stone on Feb.
 20.